- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 The most attractive aspect of the Sony MDR 7506s is the incredibly flat frequency response, spanning from 10Hz-20kHz.
 For this reason, the MDR 7506s have become a staple in any recording studio around the world, and, despite their age, are still being purchased to this day.

 However, compared to the over headphones, the MDR 7506s fall short in almost every category.
-The ear pads will remind you those dollar store headphones you used in school, and Bluetooth and NFC capabilities have been completely tossed out the window.
-If you’re looking for a modern, sleek pair of headphone than the Sony MDR 7506s are not for you.
+The earpads will remind you of those dollar store headphones you used in school, and Bluetooth and NFC capabilities have been completely tossed out the window.
+If you’re looking for a modern, sleek pair of headphones then the Sony MDR 7506s are not for you.

 Out of their current range, the MDR 7506s may look a bit unattractive with uncomfortable pads and a tacky design.
 However, this pair of headphones proves that sometimes the most important thing in a piece of audio equipment is the sound coming out of it.